Sky's Neon subscribers ask: Where is Game of Thrones?

 Welcome to the world of broadcast TV, Generation Netflix: HBO is releasing one episode per week on its channel in the US, so that's all you'll get online.

-The better news for Sky is that Parrot Analytics - which analyses social media mentions to assess a show's buzz - is tracking the usual huge spike in interest for GoT.
+The better news for Sky is that Parrot Analytics - which analyses social media mentions to assess a show's buzz - is tracking the usual huge spike in interest for GoT; in fact, more so than ever before.

 Parrot VP Samuel Statler says, "My team has analysed the audience demand in New Zealand for Game of Thrones in the lead-up to Season 8 and we have found that it is currently 95 times more in-demand than the average TV show in New Zealand.